-(non-)OpenSource Component DRBD MARS ZFS (+scripts) Synchronity (in average) yes delay delay 1.5 Generic solution yes yes FS-specific Granularity LVs LVs subvolumes Built-in snapshots no no yes Long distances no yes yes Replication parallelism (per gran.)
-1 ≥ 2 1 Built-in primary/secondary roles yes yes no (+hard) Built-in handover (planned) mostly yes no (+hard) Built-in failover (unplanned) yes yes no (+hard) Built-in delta-overflow handling unnecessary yes no, missing Unnoticed data loss due to delta overflow no no possible Higher space for long-lasting fullsync no no yes, $\approx 2$ Built-in split-brain awareness yes yes no (+hard) Execute split-brain resolution yes yes no (+costly) S-B resolution transfer granularity sector sector unknown 37 Protect against illegal data modification yes yes no
+OpenSource Component DRBD MARS ZFS

+Synchronity (in average) yes delay delay 1.5

+Generic solution yes yes FS-specific

+Granularity LVs LVs subvolumes

+Built-in snapshots no no yes

+Long distances no yes yes

+Replication parallelism (per gran.)
+1 ≥ 2 1

+Built-in primary/secondary roles yes yes no

+Built-in handover (planned) mostly yes no

+Built-in failover (unplanned) yes yes no

+Built-in data overflow handling unnecessary yes no, missing

+Unnoticed data loss due to overflow no no possible

+Split-brain awareness yes yes no

+Execute split-brain resolution yes yes no

+Protect against illegal data modification yes yes no

-"Illegal data modification" means that ZFS by itself does not protect against amok-running applications and/or tools modifiying the secondary (backup) side in parallel to the replication process (at least not by default).
-Workarounds might be possible, but are not easy to create and to test for enterprise-critical applications.
+The last item means that ZFS by itself does not protect against amok-running applications modifying the secondary (backup) side in parallel to the replication process (at least not by default).
+Workarounds may be possible, but are not easy to create and to test for enterprise-critical applications.